eddie-knight/slimmyorm/README.md

 Use the `MysqlConnector` to run raw statements, or use the `Select` object to do a bit of pre-parsing for you when you need to read information from the database.

+As a bonus, slimmyorm features a helpful `BaseData` class as a super-general catch all that can be extended for all your data modelling needs.

+See below for more information on the SlimMyORM features.

+*****

 ## ORM

 The `ORM` object makes a minimalistic connection to your mysql database.
 Connection information must be provided via environment variables.
 I prefer to use a `.env` file that is specified in my `docker-compose.yml`, but you can google any number of solutions for your preferred deployment.